 We also have strategic equity investments in certain non-marketable investment securities which are included in "Other noncurrent assets, net" on our condensed consolidated balance sheets.
 We account for such unconsolidated investments under either the equity method or cost method of accounting.
 These securities are not publicly traded and accordingly, it is not practical to regularly estimate the fair value of these investments, however, these investments are subject to an evaluation for other than temporary impairment on a quarterly basis.
 This quarterly evaluation consists of reviewing, among other things, company business plans and current financial statements, if available, for factors that may indicate an impairment of our investment.
 Such factors may include, but are not limited to, cash flow concerns, material litigation, violations of debt covenants and changes in business strategy.
-The fair value of these investments is not estimated unless there are identified changes in circumstances that are likely to have a significant adverse effect on the fair value of the investment.
+The fair value of these investment.
 Our ability to realize value from our strategic investments in companies that are not publicly traded is dependent on the success of their business and their ability to obtain sufficient capital to execute their business plans.
-Since private markets are not as liquid as public markets, there is also increased risk that we will not be able to obtain full value for them.
+Since private markets are not as liquid as public markets, there is also increased risk that we will not be able to sell these investments, or that when we desire to sell them we will not be able to obtain full value for them.
 For the three months ended March 31, 2005, we had \$96.1 million aggregate carrying amount of non-marketable and unconsolidated strategic equity investments, of which \$52.7 million was accounted for under the cost method.
 During the three months ended March 31, 2005, we did not record any impairment charges with respect to these investments.